Cognitive Behavioural Therapy in Richmond, Telephone Therapy and Online Therapy

 Picture

 Both paradigms have influenced different fields of counselling psychology and psychotherapy.
 Counselling has especially laid a lot of value on constructivism by trying to create narratives of how people became who they are through their environment.
-When looking for therapy near you, you may have a personal preference as to which paradigm you prefer.

 In summary, while constructivism and evolutionary psychology approach the study of human behaviour from different vantage points, they can both contribute valuable insights towards our understanding of human beings and further research may highlight how their differences are not necessarily irreconcilable.